Perma Tools

 High Fidelity Web Archives

-During almost ten years of work with legal scholars and US courts to preserve their citations, the Perma.cc team has learned a lot about web archives that are authoritative, specific, and information-rich.
+Perma Tools is built on more than a decade of experience developing Perma.cc.
+Through collaborating with academic libraries, courts, and legal scholars to preserve citations, the Perma team has gained deep expertise about web archives that are authoritative, specific, and information-rich.
 The concerns of our user base give us a distinct perspective on how web archives might function at every step of the pipeline: from capture, to storage, to playback.
 This perspective has prompted independent development of the base tools and libraries that are used for web archiving.
 Additionally, in tandem with the larger web archiving community we are interested in creating tools that support emerging standards like the .wacz file format.

 This page outlines production tools and experimental projects that we’ve built based on our explorations for use by our team and the field at large.
 These range from quick experiments that we spun up in a matter of weeks to longer term work to be used by our overarching Perma.cc project.